-DBCC MEMUSAGE (explained below and in the Sybase SQL Server, Administration Guide) is a very useful tool in monitoring what objects are in the Sybase SQL Server cache.
-Remember that out of the total memory allocated to Sybase SQL Server, the Sybase SQL Server engine itself will allocate enough memory for itself and its required data structures, and then will divide the remaining memory between the procedure cache and data cache according to the procedure cache parameter.
+Dbcc Memusage is a very useful tool in monitoring what objects are in the Sybase SQL Server cache.
+Remember that out of the total memory allocated to Sybase SQL Server, the Sybase SQL Server engine itself will allocate enough memory for itself and its required data structures, and then will divide the remaining memory between the procedure cache and data cache according to the procedure cache percent parameter.
 Also remember that Sybase SQL Server allocates memory in 2 Kbyte pages.